gersonfs/chrome-headless-test/README.md

-# chrome-headless-test
+# headless-chrome-test

-General chrome headless testings.
+General headless chrome testings.
 How to use promises and others.